The Cornwall Experience

 The Isles of Scilly: Our three days and two nights on the Isles of Scilly make The Cornwall Experience a “best of two worlds” vacation.
 We’ll stay at a beachfront resort hotel on the island of St. Martin’s (population 140), just two miles long with three small hamlets.
 In addition to our hotel, there are a few galleries, shops and eating places.
 Our main focus on St. Martin’s will be the beaches, bays, rock inlets, incredible views, and easy walks.
 From our base on St. Martin’s we’ll visit the busier islands of St. Mary’s and Tresco, including the world-famous Tresco Abbey garden with 20,000 different plants from 80 countries.

-Camborne: We’ll overnight in Camborne simply for convenience.
-This former mining town is on the rail line from London to western Cornwall (20 minutes east of the end-point at Penzance) and convenient to the airport when we return from the islands late in the afternoon.
-We’ll spend our last night in Camborne before departing Cornwall by train the next morning.
+Truro: We’ll overnight in Truro simply for convenience.
+The largest town in Cornwall (less than 20,000 people) is on the rail line from London to western Cornwall (40 minutes east of the end-point at Penzance) and convenient to the airport when we return from the islands late in the afternoon.
+We’ll spend our last night in Truro and enjoy our farewell dinner before departing Cornwall by train the next morning.

 The Cornwall Experience will include these activities and much more: